cimendes/ivrTyper/README.md

       -c N, --proportionCutOff N
                             Proportion cut off for the module 1.x to be chosen as target (default: 0.8)
+      -gt N, --greaterThan N
+                            proportion cut off for the "greater than" column in the final report. (default: 0.5)
+      -rf /path/to/run.*.log, --reportFile /path/to/run.*.log
+                            Logfile to append run information to. (default: None)

     Download facultative options:
       -a /path/to/asperaweb_id_dsa.openssh, --asperaKey /path/to/asperaweb_id_dsa.openssh